The Source of Income Debate Continues

 The discussion surrounding Source of Income (SOI) protections has resurfaced in Florida.
 SOI includes benefits or subsidy programs including housing assistance, public assistance, emergency rental assistance, veterans benefits, social security, supplemental security income or other retirement programs, and other programs.
 While SOI protections seem well intentioned, these requirements violate the voluntary nature of the federal Housing Choice Voucher (HCV) Program and have negative effects on the housing market and the apartment industry.

-During the month of May, FAA and NCFAA met with members of the Board of Commissioners for Alachua County and Commissioners from the City of Gainesville to discuss an SOI ordinance that was recently passed by the Alachua County Commission.
+In May 2019, FAA and NCFAA met with members of the Board of Commissioners for Alachua County and Commissioners from the City of Gainesville to discuss an SOI ordinance that was recently passed by the Alachua County Commission.
 The county's ordinance forbids discrimination based on an individual's SOI, which would require apartment communities to accept section 8 vouchers so long as the applicant met the other application criteria.
 Miami-Dade and Broward Counties have similar ordinances in place and word on the street is that other communities in Florida are looking to follow suit, perhaps in a community near you.

 The City of Gainesville has the option to opt-out of the ordinance but it does not appear that they plan to opt-out at this time.
 In an effort to share the industry's concerns surrounding this issue, we met with local officials to educate them on the potential impacts of a "mandatory source of income" ordinance and why it is important for this program to remain voluntary as Congress intended it.

 If you learn of a SOI ordinance that is being proposed or discussed in your region, please contact FAA so we can assist your association in the response.